DaloroAT/first_breaks_picking/README.md

 Run again with different parameters to achieve optimal values of the picking parameters for your data.

+If you have CUDA compatible GPU and installed GPU supported version of library (see `Installation` section), you can select `CUDA/GPU` device  to use GPU acceleration.
+It can drastically decrease computation time.

+Parameter `Batch size` determine how many gathers will be processed simultaneously on GPU.
+It also can decrease computation time, but make sure that you have enough free GPU memory (`Batch size=10` requires > 10 Gb VRAM on Windows).

 ### Processing grid

 Click on 4 button to toggle the display of the processing grid on or off.
 Horizontal line